 Gamification of brand experience is also another powerful engagement tool.
 This is where game-design thinking is applied to non-game contexts; it could be an immersive simulation that a customer interacts with or completes challenges against other attendees or AI.
 It feeds into customers’ competitiveness and needs to share socially whilst gain a more in-depth understanding of your brand.
 When an experience is personalised, a customer is more likely to become a brand champion and you, as a brand, are more likely to achieve your business objectives through live and online engagement.

 Stand for Good

-Audiences engage with brands who actively contribute to communities and social good.
-Your CSR credentials and objectives can be incorporated to your brand storytelling.
-If you are utilising 3-D printing for instance, the plastic used by the printer could be sourced from the recycled plastic consumed at the tradeshow.
-Your stand design could utilise recycled materials – there are numerous creative ways to communicate your commitment for social causes.
+Audiences engage with brands that actively contribute to communities and social good.
+Your CSR credentials and objectives can be incorporated into your brand storytelling.
+If you are utilising 3-D printing, for instance, the plastic used by the printer could be sourced from the recycled plastic consumed at the tradeshow.
+Your stand design could utilise recycled materials – there are numerous creative ways to communicate your commitment to social causes.

 For ICT trade shows it is all about new technology and the digitisation of communication platforms.
 Combining face-to-face interactions and virtual exchanges that have a personalised impact, is the place to be for today and tomorrow’s industry leaders.
 With our knowledge and expertise, we are helping brands harness engagement and business objectives through design-led thinking and technology.
 Get in touch today